minecraftforum/rules-archive/rules/global/rules.markdown

     The only member permitted to access an account is the owner, unless permission is explicitly granted by that member.

-*__Trolling__

-    Do not Troll.
+* __Troll__

     Trolling of any kind is not tolerated, and will result in a one point warning.
+    Accusing someone of trolling, which is known as "Troll Calling" is also disallowed,
+    eg: "Stop trolling", "You're a troll!".
+If someone is trolling they should be reported.

 ### Illegal Activity